 State of Maine Grant Program

 The State of Maine Grant Program provides need-based grants to Maine undergraduate students.
-For the 2016-2017 school year, the grant is $1,700.
+For the 2017–2018 academic year, the maximum grant award amount is $1,500.

 How do I apply?

 File your FAFSA by May 1!
 Maine residents who file their FAFSA by May 1 are automatically considered for the grant.
 No other forms are required.

 You must be enrolled at least half-time in an undergraduate program at an eligible institution.
 Because this is a need-based grant, your expected family contribution (EFC) must not exceed the maximum EFC set in any given year.
 The maximum EFC for the 2017–2018 academic year is 3,600.*

 You must attend an eligible college/university in Maine.
 Students enrolled in NEBHE’s Tuition Break Program, the New England Regional Student Program, may also be eligible.
 Contact FAME or your financial aid office for more information.

 Students who are enrolled less than full-time may be eligible for up to $750 in the 2017–2018 academic year.